 - to keep you updated about our products and services, latest content, industry news, events and webinars.
 Where you have told us about your research interests, we may use this, together with the information we gather about the use of our products and services, to help you get the most out of our products and services;

 - to provide access to restricted parts of our websites;

 - to produce statistics about the usage levels of our websites to allow us to understand what we are doing well and where we could improve the online services we offer, as well as other internal purposes, such as website and system administration or internal audits and reviews.
 We may share aggregated statistics with third parties that we work with, but these statistics will not include personal information which will allow you to be identified; and

 - to comply with applicable law(s) (for example, to comply with a court order) or to carry out professional ethics/conduct investigations.

 We will process your personal information for the purposes identified above on the following bases:

-- our legitimate interests, which include, but are not limited to, processing your personal information for the purposes of providing and enhancing the provision of our products, services and information or to invite you to submit work for our content;
+- our legitimate interest, which includes processing your personal information for the purposes of providing and enhancing the provision of our products, services and information and/or to invite you to submit work for our content;

 - where processing is necessary to perform our contract with you or to take steps before entering into a contract with you;